 Where I live, I see around 12 to 15Mbps down on my ADSL2+ connection.
 In theory I should get 1Mbps up, in practice I’ve never clocked uploads at that speed.

-I’m about 600 to 700m from the Chorus cabinet.
-With a VDSL account I may get double today’s down speed and see perhaps 10Mbps up.
+I’m 600 to 700m from the Chorus cabinet.
+With VDSL I may get double today’s down speed and see perhaps 10Mbps up.

 As Brislen points out, VDSL2+ is expensive.

-I pay $105 for a Telecom Total Home Broadband plan that allows me 120GB of data.
+I pay $105 for a Telecom Total Home Broadband plan with 120GB of data.
 A VDSL2 plan with a similar amount of data costs around $160.
 There are gotchas with call prices and other aspects of the plans which will add to the cost.
 And I’d need to buy a new modem.

 All up, it would cost the thick end of $2000 to enjoy two years of being able to video-conference.
 That might just be worth the price if my colleagues and clients were keen to use video and were suitably equipped at their end.
 They’re not, so no VDSL for me.